1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Eat fiber, fermented foods, healthy fats, lean proteins, and foods rich in selenium and iodine.
+Consume fiber, fermented foods, and healthy fat, lean protein, and nerveionate quantities of selenium and iodine.

 Related Blogs